The composition of the Board, its committees and independency criteria

 COC: Client Oversight Committee NCC: Nomination & Compensation Committee RAC: Risk & Audit Committee IOC: Investment Oversight Committee

 Risk & Audit Committee

-The Risk & Audit Committee is in charge of ensuring diligent performance of internal and external auditing as well as financial controlling in addition to performing other tasks related to risk management.
-In particular, the Risk & Audit Committee (i) approves internal audit’s organization and tasks, (ii) orders the performance of specific audits, (iii) supervises internal audit’s activities, (iv) ensures the execution of the external audit, (v) monitors the financial review processes and (vi) ensures the review of the management and internal control processes.
-The role of the Risk & Audit Committee is primarily supervisory and its decision making authority is limited to those areas which are ancillary to its supervisory role.
+The Risk & Audit Committee (RAC) is in charge of ensuring diligent performance of internal and external auditing as well as financial controlling in addition to performing other tasks related to risk management.
+In particular, the RAC (i) approves internal audit’s organization and tasks, (ii) orders the performance of specific audits, (iii) supervises internal audit’s activities, (iv) ensures the execution of the external audit, (v) monitors the financial review processes and (vi) ensures the review of the management and internal control processes.
+Furthermore, the RAC oversees the company's information security strategy.
+At least once a year, the RAC is informed by senior management on information security and cyber security topics within and outside the firm.
+The role of the RAC is primarily supervisory and its decision making authority is limited to those areas which are ancillary to its supervisory role.

 Nomination & Compensation Committee

-The Nomination & Compensation Committee advises and supports the Board of Directors in particular with regard to the determination of the compensation principles and the compensation system, as well as regarding the nomination of members of the Board of Directors and the promotion of executive officers of the Company or its controlled companies, as applicable.
-It assesses the compensation proposals for the Company or their controlled companies, respectively, regarding compliance with the determined principles and prepares the compensation report and the motions to be submitted to the shareholders' meeting on the compensation to the Board of Directors and the executive management.
-The Board of Directors may assign further tasks, responsibilities and powers in compensation and nomination matters to the Nomination & Compensation Committee.
+The Nomination & Compensation Committee (NCC) advises and supports the Board of Directors in particular with regard to the determination of the compensation principles and the compensation system as well as regarding the nomination of members of the Board of Directors and the promotion of executive officers of the Company or its controlled group entities, as applicable.
+It assesses the compensation proposals for the employees of the Company or their controlled group entities, respectively, regarding compliance with the determined principles and prepares the compensation report and the motions to be submitted to the shareholders' meeting on the compensation to the Board of Directors and the executive management.
+The Board of Directors may assign further tasks, responsibilities and powers in compensation and nomination matters to the NCC.

 Client Oversight Committee